 8. Inefficient Windows

 Old homes are more likely to have older, inefficient windows.
 The primary downside of inefficient windows is higher electricity bills, due to the fact that the home’s climate control system has to work harder to compensate for leaks.
 According to the Federal Government’s ENERGY STAR program, installing the most efficient class of windows in your entire home can reduce your annual electric bill by as much as $600, depending on the size of your home and where you live.

-Address inefficient windows temporarily with passive heating and cooling methods, such as shutting windows and blinds on hot days and opening them at night, and by using plastic film ($10 to $20 per five-window roll) to seal leaks during the winter.
+Address inefficient windows temporarily with passive heating and cooling methods, such as shutting windows and blinds on hot days and opening them at night, and by using plastic film ($10 to $20, on average) to seal leaks during the winter.
 Sealing cracks around your windows and reinforcing your home’s insulation, a more permanent solution, can cost upwards of $1,000.

 The ultimate leaky-windows solution is simply to replace old windows with more efficient ones.
 While judicious window replacement is often cited as one of the top home improvement projects to reduce long-term homeownership costs, super-efficient windows are very expensive.
-Installing them in your entire house could set you back more than $10,000, meaning you might never earn back your investment.
+Installing them in your entire house could set you back $10,000 or more, per HomeAdvisor, meaning you might never earn back your investment.

 9. Inadequate or Unsafe Electrical Systems